header-langage

 For any market with n conditions, theoretically there are 2^n possible price combinations.

 Sound manageable?
-Let's look at a real-life example.
+Consider a real-life example.

 2010 NCAA Tournament Market [2]: 63 games, each with two possible outcomes.
-The number of possible outcome combinations is 2^63 = 9,223,372,036,854,775,808—over 9 quintillion possibilities.
-There are over 5000 markets available.
+The number of possible outcome combinations is 2^63 = 9,223,372,036,854,775,808—over 9 quintillion.
+There are over 5000 markets on offer.

 Checking each combination one by one?
 Computationally infeasible.

 Consider a real example.
-Duke vs. Cornell game market: each team has 7 markets (0 to 6 wins), totaling 14 conditions, with 2^14 = 16,384 possible combinations.
+The Duke vs. Cornell game market: each team has 7 markets (0 to 6 wins), for a total of 14 conditions, 2^14 = 16,384 possible combinations.

 · Constraint 2: Among Cornell's 7 spreads, exactly one is true.